subing85/subins-toolkits/studio_uv/README.md

     This is easy way to interchanging uv's between Maya instances.

-How to Configure the Studio UV Plug-in?.
+How to Configure the Studio UV Plug-in?.​
-​

     1. configure the env variable called PYTHONPATH and MAYA_PLUG_IN_PATH.

         For example, if it is the below folder structure.
             /home/user/subins_toolkits

-​

                     └── studio_uv
                         ├── core
                         │   ├──